Crossing Number Bound in Knot Mosaics: Future research directions

 \begin{question} Are there any knots whose mosaic number is 2 greater than the number predicted by Theorem \ref{thm:newub}? \end{question}

 \begin{question} What are the mosaic numbers for all knots of 10 crossings or fewer? \end{question}

+We note that Lee, Ludwig, Paat, and Peiffer compute the mosaic number of all prime knots of 8 crossings or fewer \cite{LLPP} so progress is currently being made in this direction.

 It is also natural to look at a more general class of mosaics where instead of insisting the board be $n \times n$ we allow it to be $n \times m$.
-One might then define the rectangular mosaic number in terms of the number of tiles in the mosaic or perhaps even better the number of tiles on its interior (of course if we wanted to stay more parallel to the current definition we could use the square root of the number of tiles).
+One might then define the rectangular mosaic number in terms of the number of tiles in the mosaic or perhaps even better the number of tiles on its interior.
 Mosaics that need not be square should allow for more efficient embeddings especially in the case of knots that are not prime.

 \begin{question} How does crossing number relate to rectangular mosaic number? \end{question}